 A motion was made by Commissioner Blissenbach to amend the holiday pay proposal to read “Delete Indigenous people’s day sentence and add the following: If agreed upon by a majority of affected employees or the exclusive representative of the effected representatives if one exists, and determined prior to the start of the calendar year, up to 4 holidays on this list can be substituted for alternate days to be paid at time and a half.”
 The motion was seconded by Maria King and the motion was presented for discussion.
 Roll call was taken, and the vote carried with six votes in favor and three abstaining.

-After discussion and amendments, the motion was restated as “..move to approve Nursing Home Workforce Standards Proposal 2(a) as amended by the previous vote and direct the staff to draft the Holiday Pay and minimum wage components of that proposal into two separate rules for action at the next meeting”.
+After discussion and amendments, the motion was restated as “...move to approve Nursing Home Workforce Standards Proposal 2(a) as amended by the previous vote and direct the staff to draft the Holiday Pay and minimum wage components of that proposal into two separate rules for action at the next meeting”.
 Roll call was taken, with six votes in favor and three abstaining, the motion carried.

 It was noted by Paula Rocheleau that abstaining from voting for an employee benefit did not mean the benefit was unwanted but that it is paid for by an unfunded mandate.